 New estimates reveal size and heterogeneity of unauthorized immigrant population

 The Migration Policy Institute (MPI) recently released its latest estimates of the size of the U.S. unauthorized immigrant population, finding that between 2019 and 2023, the unauthorized immigrant population grew by 3 million, or an average of 6 percent per year.
-According to the MPI,…News Topics: Migration Research Immigration
+According to the MPI, the nation…News Topics:

 Who are immigrants to the US, where do they come from and where do they live?